 Chicago Reloaded comprises a unique blend of talented and seasoned musicians from all over the Charlotte and Piedmont Triad areas, who have joined forces with the common goal of accurately replicating the timeless music of Chicago, the soundtrack to great memories for so many people.

 Food Truck: SteamRoller Bagel

 Mad Mad Men – Sunday June 11 (Genre: Early 60s Hits)

 “THE MAD MAD MEN” will transport you back to the days of sharkskin suits, polaroid cameras and the whiskey sour…a time when every AM car radio played the tunes that would become the “Baby-Boomer” hits of today.
 While Frank, Dean and Sammy were Rat Packin’ it, Tony Bennett was singing about San Francisco and Nat King Cole was rolling out those “Lazy, Hazy, Crazy Days of Summer.”

 So relax and let ”THE MAD, MAD MEN” take you back to 1961 for a night of memories that you’ll never forget!

 Seniors Ice Cream Social

-Sponsored by: McPeek – Hokestra Funeral Home & Home Instead
+Sponsored by: MediGold, McPeek-Hoekstra Funeral Home, Home Instead Senior Care

 Sponsored by: Granville Rotary

-Restrooms are available in Burke Hall.
-If inclement weather causes a performance to be moved indoors, it will be held in Burke Hall and notification will be provided on the GRD website at www.granvillerec.org and on the GRD’s answering machine at 740-587-1976.
-Concerts are produced by the Granville Recreation District and are made possible through the cooperation of Denison University.
+Restrooms are available in the Carriage House.
+If inclement weather causes a performance to be moved indoors, it will be held at the Granville High School Theater, and notification will be provided on the GRD website at www.granvillerec.org.
+Concerts are produced by the Granville Recreation District.